 Based on the clock of Canvas, assignments submitted after the deadline earn no credit.
+However, many exam questions are derived from assignments.
+It is never too late to do the assignments.

 Makeup Exam

 NO makeup exams will be given unless (1) you are pre-approved by the instructor before the exam, (2) you have urgent medical excuse for yourself (with medical doctor's written notes covering the exam date), and (3) you bring the proof to the instructor within a week.